-This Act is reprinted as at 14 July 1997.
+This Act is reprinted as at 1 June 1999.
 The reprint shows the law as amended by all amendments that commenced on or before that day (Reprints Act 1992 s 5(c)).

-The reprint includes a reference to the law by which each amendment was made-see List of legislation and List of annotations in endnotes.
+The reprint includes a reference to the law by which each amendment was made-see list of legislation and list of annotations in endnotes.

 This page is specific to this reprint.
 See previous reprints for information about earlier changes made under the Reprints Act 1992.
-A Table of previous reprints is included in the endnotes.
+A table of earlier reprints is included in the endnotes.